phpmath/vector/README.md

 ## Requirements

-This library runs on PHP 5.3, PHP 5.4, PHP 5.5, PHP 5.6, PHP 7 and HHVM.
+This library runs on PHP 5.5, PHP 5.6, PHP 7 and HHVM.
 This library depends on phpmath/bignumber which itself depends on the GMP extension.

 ## Features